DanielJonesEB/engineerbetter.com/_posts/2016-12-14-continuously-deploying-pivotal-cloudfoundry.markdown

 ## Results

 Our code is not pretty.
 We've used some hacky methods to glue together tools that weren't really designed to work together.
 However what we do have is a pipeline that continuously deploys Cloud Foundry to multiple foundations on multiple IaaSs.
-Something that would take days manually following a run-book, now happens overnight while the team is sleeping.
+Something that would take days manually following a run-book, now **happens overnight while the team is sleeping**.
 CVE exposure time can be measured in hours not weeks.
 And the ugly code we do have are small scripts that can be taken out back individually and euthanised as and when better methods become available (like when we upgrade to 1.8).

 ### Testing